Early One Morning: Arrangements

 The folk song is used in a number of well known folk-song arrangements, for example by the English composers Benjamin Britten and Gordon Jacob along with the Australian composer Percy Aldridge Grainger.
 Its melody forms the opening bars of the "Radio 4 UK Theme" by Fritz Spiegl, which was played every morning at the switch-on of BBC Radio 4 from late 1978 until April 2006.
 The melody was also adapted by Sir Francis Vivian Dunn as a military slow march called "The Globe and Laurel", created for the Band of the Royal Marines in 1935.
 The melody is one of the main themes of the "Nell Gwyn Overture" by Edward German.

 The melody was used for many years as the opening theme music for the Canadian Broadcasting Corporation children's TV series, The Friendly Giant, and was performed by star Bob Homme on recorder at the end of every episode.

 In popular culture

+In the 1971 Bewitched season eight premiere, "How Not to Lose Your Head to King Henry VIII (Part 1)", Samantha Stephens, portrayed by Elizabeth Montgomery, performs the song before Henry VIII.

 In Monty Python and the Holy Grail (1975), "Early One Morning" is played in the background as the tale of Sir Lancelot begins.

 Hayley Mills (as Pollyanna) and Nancy Olson (as Nancy Furman) sing the song in the Disney film Pollyanna (1960).

 "Early One Morning" is used as a plot device in Buffy the Vampire Slayer Season 7, Episode 8, "Sleeper," where the First Evil uses the song as a trigger to turn re-ensouled Spike back into a killer.

 In The Knife Of Never Letting Go by Patrick Ness, the song is used as a connection between the protagonist, Todd, and his deceased mother.